Leggy Growth on Coleus

 Symptoms

-- sparse, open growth rather than a full, bushy shape
+- sparse, open growth rather than the dense mounded shape most cultivars are bred to hold

-- flower spikes forming frequently alongside the sparse growth
+- small blue-white flower spikes forming often, usually right alongside the sparsest, most stretched growth

 Causes